CEREBRUS-MAXIMUS/Surfer-Data/README.md

 ### Short-Term
 - [x] Data being maintained/updated everyday
-- [ ] Scheduled exports
+- [x] Scheduled exports
 - [ ] Obtain a code signing certificate for Windows
 - [x] Replace `setTimeout` with `await` for script execution to ensure elements exist before scraping
-- [ ] Implement robust error handling for the scraping process
+- [ ] Iamplement robust error handling for the scraping process
 - [ ] Add support for more online platforms
 - [x] Add verbosity to runs